 Adoption & Surrogacy Agreements

-A. Open Adoption and Ongoing Contact Agreements
+A. Open Adoption and Ongoing Contact Agreements1.
+Drafting Tips, Checklists and Forms

 Adoption is the permanent, legal transfer of all parental rights to another individual or couple.
 The adoptive parent(s) has the same legal rights and responsibilities as parents whose children are born to them.
-Open adoption occurs when there is some form of communication or contact between the adoptive family, the adopted child, and the birth family after the adoption has finalized.
-Contact and communication can range from an infrequent exchange of letters and pictures, perhaps through a neutral third party, to supervised or unsupervised visits between the child and birth family.
-The level of openness in an adoption is decided on a case-by-case basis by those involved and may include birth parents, siblings and/or relatives.
-Best practice calls for Post Adoption Contact Agreements (PACA), mediated between adoptive and birth families that are court ordered and enforceable.
+Open adoption occurs when there is some form of communication or contact between the adoptive family, the adopted child, and the birth family after the adoption has been finalized.
+Contact and communication can range from an infrequent exchange of letters and pictures, perhaps through a neutral third party, to supervised or unsupervised visits between the child and the birth family.
+The level of openness in adoption is decided on a case-by-case basis by those involved and may include birth parents, siblings, and/or relatives.
+Best practice calls for Post Adoption Contact Agreements (PACA), mediated between adoptive and birth families that are court-ordered and enforceable.
 These agreements are driven by the adoptive and birth families, not by attorneys or others.

 Consideration of open adoption should be a part of the decision-making process for every child whose plan is changed to adoption, or where a concurrent plan of adoption has been established.
 Open adoption should be pursued unless it is not in the best interest of the child.
 The participants must understand that open adoption is primarily for the child’s benefit.
-Openness permits the adoptive parents to keep the birth parents informed about the child’s well-being and allows the child access to important medical information which may become relevant as the child grows.
-Adoptees need access to information about their family history- medical, genetic, psychological, as well as information about their ancestry.
+Openness permits the adoptive parents to keep the birth parents informed about the child’s well-being and allows the child access to important medical information that may become relevant as the child grows.
+Adoptees need access to information about their family history- medical, genetic, and psychological, as well as information about their ancestry.
 Mediation between the birth family and adoptive parents is the best way to achieve an agreement that will benefit everyone involved.
 The child’s wishes should also be taken into consideration.

-Post adoption contact agreements, sometimes referred to as cooperative adoption or open adoption agreements, are arrangements that allow some kind of contact between a child’s adoptive family and members of the child’s birth family after the child’s adoption has been finalized.
+Post-adoption contact agreements sometimes referred to as cooperative adoption or open adoption agreements, are arrangements that allow some kind of contact between a child’s adoptive family and members of the child’s birth family after the child’s adoption has been finalized.
 These arrangements can range from informal, mutual understandings between the birth and adoptive families to written, formal contracts.

-In general, State law does not prohibit post adoption contact or communication.
+In general, State law does not prohibit post-adoption contact or communication.
 Since adoptive parents have the right to decide who may have contact with their adopted child, they can allow any amount of contact with birth family members, and such contacts often are arranged by mutual understanding without any formal agreement.
 A written contractual agreement between the parties to an adoption can clarify the type and frequency of the contact or communication and can provide a mechanism for enforcement of the agreement.
-The written agreements specify the type and frequency of contact and are signed by the parties to an adoption prior to finalization.
-The modes of contact can range from an exchange of information about the child between adoptive and birth parents, to the exchange of cards, letters, and photos, to personal visits with the child by birth family members.
+The written agreements specify the type and frequency of contact and are signed by the parties to an adoption before finalization.
+The modes of contact can range from an exchange of information about the child between adoptive and birth parents to the exchange of cards, letters, and photos, to personal visits with the child by birth family members.

-In most States that permit enforceable agreements, an agreement for adoption with contact can be permitted for any adoptive child as long as the type and frequency of contact is deemed to be in the child’s best interests and is designed to protect the safety of the child and all the parties to the agreement.
+In most States that permit enforceable agreements, an agreement for adoption with contact can be permitted for any adoptive child as long as the type and frequency of contact are deemed to be in the child’s best interests and are designed to protect the safety of the child and all the parties to the agreement.
 Connecticut and Nebraska limit the application of agreements to children who have been adopted while in foster care.
 Indiana limits enforceable contact agreements to children ages 2 and older.

 For children under age 2, non-enforceable agreements are permitted as long as the type of contact does not include visitation.
-Most statutes permit post adoption contact or communication for birth parents.
+Most statutes permit post-adoption contact or communication for birth parents.
 Some States also allow other birth relatives who have significant emotional ties to the child to be included in the agreement, including grandparents, aunts, uncles, or siblings.
 Minnesota permits foster parents to petition for contact privileges.
 In California, Minnesota, and Oklahoma, when the case involves an Indian child, members of the child’s tribe are included among the eligible birth relatives.
 California, Florida, Indiana, Louisiana, and Maryland have provisions for sibling participation in an agreement.

 Drafting an open adoption agreement and creating an open adoption is also a great opportunity to show a child that he or she is loved.
-While surely a birth parent can find comfort in getting to know the adoptive family and feel more in control of a difficult decision, a child can also come to understand that a plan had been made to meet his or her needs.
-This plan was made out of love and out of cooperation between his birth family and his adoptive family.
-There are many ways that a family, and a mediator, can use the agreement to: a) get on the same page about expectations in the future, b) identify the purpose of the adoption, and c) use language that shows the child that the agreement was made out of love.
+While surely a birth parent can find comfort in getting to know the adoptive family and feel more in control of a difficult decision, a child can also come to understand that a plan has been made to meet his or her needs.
+This plan was made out of love and cooperation between his birth family and his adoptive family.
+There are many ways that a family, and a mediator, can use the agreement to a) get on the same page about expectations in the future, b) identify the purpose of the adoption, and c) use language that shows the child that the agreement was made out of love.

-There are many things that can be included and there are pitfalls that parents should consider as a child grows older if there is an open adoption agreement in place.
+Many things can be included and there are pitfalls that parents should consider as a child grows older if there is an open adoption agreement in place.
 Safety issues should be addressed if need be.
 Also, social media has allowed teenagers to get in touch with birth parents quickly if they choose to seek them out.
-The quick and rapid nature of texting and emailing can create an information exchange that young people are not ready for so it should be used cautiously.
+The quick nature of texting and emailing can create an information exchange that young people are not ready for so it should be used cautiously.
 Adoptive parents, if they are unaware that the communication is happening, can become upset.
-Contemplate limits for any use of social media as the children get older, if for no other reason than to control the speed in which things develop for the child.
+Contemplate limits for any use of social media as the children get older, if for no other reason than to control the speed at which things develop for the child.
 However, each family will have its own set of needs.
 What is important is that any open adoption agreement contemplates the needs of a child as they grow older and can accommodate those needs with the appropriate amount of flexibility.

-Always, the child’s best interests must be forefront in the agreement.
+Always, the child’s best interests must be forefront of the agreement.
 The adoption agreement is not the place for the biological parent to make his or her last stand or the adoptive parent to embarrass the biological parent.
 Each party must come to the table with respect for the role each has in the life of the child.
 The decision to give a child up is never an easy one.
-Currently, only 26 states find that open adoption agreements are enforceable, and certainly in each state the courts look to see if a child’s needs are being met.
+Currently, only 26 states find that open adoption agreements are enforceable, and certainly, in each state, the courts look to see if a child’s needs are being met.
 A mediator should be focused on the child in helping the parents reach their decisions, calling on expert advice when needed.
 With this in mind, mediation can provide a wonderful opportunity to serve children in adoption.

 For the agreements to be enforceable, they must be approved by the court that has jurisdiction over the adoption.
-All parties wishing to be included in the agreements must agree in writing to all terms of the agreement prior to the adoption finalization.
+All parties wishing to be included in the agreements must agree in writing to all terms of the agreement before the adoption finalization.
 The court may approve the agreement only if all parties, including a child over the age of 12, agree on its provisions, and the court finds the agreement is in the best interests of the child.
 Disputes over compliance and requests for modification of the terms must also be brought before the court.
 Any party to the agreement may petition the court to modify, order compliance with, or void the agreement.
 The court may do so only if the parties agree or circumstances have changed, and the action is determined to be in the best interests of the child.

 In most States without enforceable agreements, the statutes are silent about the issue of post-adoption contact or communication.
 Approximately six other States address the issue but do not provide for enforceable agreements.
 North Carolina’s statute, while providing that such agreements may be entered into by a person giving adoption consent and a prospective adoptive parent, specifically states that contracts are not enforceable and cannot be a condition for consent to the adoption.
 Ohio, South Carolina, and South Dakota specifically state that mutual agreements for contact are nonbinding and non-enforceable.
 Missouri and Tennessee leave decisions about contact and visitation with birth relatives to the sole discretion of the adoptive parents.